jcorbin/hexant/stream.md

     at least present a 2-screen deal

 ## Done

+- finished off minified build
+  - now using full html+css+js minification
+  - code generator now drops .min.js alternate forms of .glsl shaders, which then get used by the .min.js build bundle

+# 2022-05-13

 - added asset inlining to `index.html` build
 - added `importmap.json` auto generation from `package.json`